I have been thinking recently about our ‘primate brains’ trying to run the piece of software known as ‘21st Century Culture’.

 I think that we expect that, as creatures who are self aware and capable of rational thought, we ought to be ‘above’ such behaviour.
 But this is unrealistic.

-It is also dangerous: The example is the political ‘left wing’ in America.
-It has become so unrealistic in how it expects people to just completely rise above our feelings and baser instincts (like prejudice and tribalism) that are essentially ‘hard wired’.
+It is also dangerous: The ideology seen in the extreme of the political ‘left wing’ in America has become so unrealistic in how it expects people to just completely rise above our feelings and baser instincts (like prejudice and tribalism) that are essentially ‘hard wired’.
 By trying to ‘protect’ students from alternative opinions by stifling free speech and desperately trying not to ‘trigger’ people, it has led to a swing to the far right and equally morally indefensible stance of hatred and intolerance.
-The current Presidency is a direct result of this.
+The success of President Trump is a direct result of this.

 In Chinese philosophy: Extreme yin will always turn into yang, and vice versa.